magpie-ea/magpie-backend/README.md

 11. Run `gigalixir ps:migrate` to initialize the database (If you see an error about database not existing, wait for a moment and try again).

 12. Now, `gigalixir open` should open the app in your browser.

+(Note: On the free tier, the Gigalixir app would shut down after 30 days if there are no new deployments.
+You will receive an email beforehand.
+You may prevent the shutdown by running `git push --force gigalixir master` periodically to re-deploy the app.)

 ### Deployment with Heroku (Deprecated)
 N.B.: Due to the advantages of [Gigalixir](https://www.gigalixir.com/), deployment with Heroku is now deprecated.
 It is still supported via the `heroku` branch of this project.
 If for whatever reason you still need to deploy on Heroku, you may clone the repo, run `git checkout heroku`, and find the instructions in the relevant README section.